GSto/digital-garden/notes/options trading.md

-# Low risk options trading
+# Options trading

-## About This Guide
-Options trading is as risky as you want it to be.
-This guide is all about how to use options trading in a responsible fashion, to take a slightly more active role in trading to increase gains, without taking obscene amounts of risk.

-### Disclaimers:
+After losing $800 in my /r/wallstreetbets phase, I decided to do some research and understand how to trade options in a sane matter.
 I have no idea what I’m doing.
 I am not a financial advisor, and this is not financial advice.

-## What are options are how do they work?
+## What are options and how do they work?
-Options are contracts that give traders the options to buy or sell a security (stock, ETF, forex, commodity) at a specified price (strike price) before a certain time (expiration date).
+Options are contracts that give traders the choice to buy or sell a security (stock, ETF, forex, commodity) at a specified price (strike price) before a certain time (expiration date).
 These are traded at prices that vary based on how long is left between the expiration, and the difference between the strike price and the price of the underlying security.

 Note: the time value is important here.
 All options are worth $0.00 after expiry, so the longer an option is for, the more it is worth and vice versa.